Asset Intelligence and Management

 Top CMMS features include work order management, asset management, preventive maintenance, inventory management, reporting and analytics, and a mobile app.

-While it may seem like CMMS software is primarily used within industrial and manufacturing organizations, fundamentally, it serves as a tool for planning, scheduling, and tracking maintenance activities, which take place in almost every industry.
+While it may seem that CMMS software is primarily used within industrial and manufacturing organizations, it serves as a tool for planning, scheduling, and tracking maintenance activities in almost every industry.
 Later in the blog, we’ll delve into which industries can benefit the most from a CMMS.

 statistic CMMS features